susnell/smartphoneactivity/CodeBook.md

-##Codebook for Summarizing Data on Human Activity Recognition on Smartphones
+### Codebook for Summarizing Data on Human Activity Recognition on Smartphones

-The variables in the table produced by the script are:
+The variables in the table produced by the script are

 [1] "activity"     - activity performed (walking, upstairs, sitting ...)
 [2] "subject"      - number of the test subject (1-30)
 [3] - [88]	    - averages of signal data feature estimates